nnayan/drone-kubernetes-blog-post/README.md

 # drone-kubernetes-blog-post
-A Drone pipeline running on Kubernetes for a purpose of the blog post
+Drone pipeline running on Kubernetes for a purpose of the blog post https://akomljen.com/set-up-a-drone-ci-cd-pipeline-with-kubernetes